5 Tips for Keeping your Dog’s Breath Clean & Fresh

 #1 Probiotics While the mouth is usually the source of foul odors, a dog’s digestive tract can also affect breath.
 By giving probiotics, the growth of beneficial bacteria can aid in digestion and prevent odors.
 So along with a dollop of good Greek yogurt, it would be a good idea to switch your dog’s food to one that INCLUDES the probiotic.
 ALL below include a prebiotic as well as a guaranteed probiotic, meaning they are alive and ready to assist!
 Our NEW Lamb & Rice Formula has an advanced Gut-Health system that is beneficial for dogs with sensitive stomachs.

-Click HERE to find which formula is best for your dog!
+Click HERE to find which Life’s Abundance formula is best for your dog!

 #2 Elk Antlers are an excellent way to keep dogs busy, and are hard enough to stand the powerful jaws without breaking or splintering.
 As “Nature’s Toothbrush” they can assist in scraping off the buildup between brushings.
 These wonderful treats contain no preservatives or by-products.
 Unlike other chews, they are odorless and mess-free.
 They won’t splinter if they are sized correctly for your dog.
 Antlers provide a source of Calcium, Phosphorus, Potassium, Sodium, Magnesium, Iron, Zinc, and Manganese.
-If you are interested in Wisconsin-FDA Certified Elk Antlers, Click here:
+If you are interested in Wisconsin-FDA Certified Elk Antlers, Watch Poppy clean her teeth!

 #3 Parsley Consider adding fresh chopped parsley to your dog’s meal.
 (1 Tablespoon for every 10 pounds of body weight) The chlorophyll in parsley makes it a healthy and natural breath freshener!